The Most Affordable Ski Resorts in California

 Mt.
 Baldy

-Don’t sleep on skiing in Southern California.
+Don’t sleep on Southern California ski resorts.
 Mt.
-Baldy is the closest ski area for skiers and snowboarders in Los Angeles, taking just an hour to get to from parts of L.A.
-The Southern California ski area has a summit elevation of 8,600 feet and a generous 2,100 feet of drop, making for a fun little mountain to rack up vertical at.
+Baldy is the closest ski area for skiers and snowboarders in Los Angeles, taking just an hour to get to from parts of the city.
+It has a summit elevation of 8,600 feet and a generous 2,100 feet of drop, making for a fun little mountain to rack up vertical at.
 A 15-minute lift ride to the top of Sugar Pine Chairlift 1 will bring you to the Top of the Notch Restaurant, perched 7,800 feet high with incredible views overlooking the rolling mountains.
 New riders can enjoy Mt.
 Baldy’s Flow Zone, which features learning-based terrain made to encourage skill progression, while advanced skiers will also find their share of steep terrain.

 Though standard lift tickets are around $120, Mt.
-Baldy often slashes online tickets significantly, with lift tickets available for less than $50 in some cases.
+Baldy often slashes online tickets significantly, with lift tickets available for less than $50 on some occasions.

 »View Mt.
 Baldy Lodging Options